 A collection of blood under the skin flap and around the eye can develop in a rare situation.
 Correction may require close observation until your body reabsorbs the fluid, aspiration, or open drainage.
 Permanent impairment of vision is an extremely rare event.

 The visual improvements with eyelid surgery can be dramatic.
 “Opening” of the eyes can often eliminate a sad and tired appearance of the face, making you look more youthful.

-CEENTA has doctors in SouthPark, Belmont, Blakeney, Concord, Huntersville, Salisbury, and Statesville offering blepharoplasty consultations.
+CEENTA has doctors in SouthPark, Belmont, Blakeney, Concord, Huntersville, Salisbury, and Statesville offering consultations for this condition.
 They are skilled in the most up-to-date technology and treatment options and will come up with a care plan personalized for your needs.